A Regional Forum on Climate & Disaster Risk Finance for Pacific Island Countries

-Over four days of discussions and in-depth trainings, more than 20 technical, policy and interactive training sessions will showcase innovative approaches in government action, community engagement, and private sector solutions, focusing on two core themes:
+Over four days of discussions and in-depth trainings, more than 20 technical, policy and interactive training sessions showcased innovative approaches in government action, community engagement, and private sector solutions, focusing on two core themes:

 - Understanding Risk: improving the way risk information is gathered, analyzed, and communicated to better manage disaster risk